Sabrinas Organizing

 9 Surefire Ways to Downsize Your Life Without Guilt

-Last Modified: November 29, 2022 Sabrina Quairoli This blog uses cookies.
+Last Modified: May 22, 2025 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 The "guilt" is bound to come into the process of downsizing.
-"Guilt" from giving away things that you received from a loved one, alive or passed.
+"Guilt" from giving away things you received from a loved one, alive or past.
 "Guilt" from giving away something your kids have made.
 The "guilt" from giving away something you needed in the future but gave away and had to rebuy.
 The "guilt" changing the status quo.
 All these guilts can derail you from completing your tasks when downsizing.
 This post will talk about ways to get your guilt under control and finally downsize your life and home.

 Put your emotions in check.

 The first "downsize your life" without guilt tip is not allowing your emotions to get the better of you.
 Where are your emotions while you are staring at the item?
 Does the item bring up uplifting or sad memories?
 Determining where your emotions are for each particular item will give you a better idea of the direction you want to go with that item.
-If you don't have a clear emotion about the item, talk the emotions throughout loud with someone who will not favor the item one way or the other.
+If you don't have a clear emotion about the item, talk about the emotions out loud with someone who will not favor the item one way or the other.

 Think outside the box.